WHERE Clause Syntax for Importing Data into Sentinel Visualizer

 WHERE clause

 By default, the WHERE clause is blank and all the records are imported.
 You can use the WHERE clause to select a subset of the source data rows based on values in the columns.
+If you need more space, maximize the form.

 Example